-Eligibility Determination and Subsidy Calculation Methodology: The Monarch School Project provides rental assistance to homeless families on the condition that at least one minor (defined as ages 4 to 19) is attending Monarch School at the time of initial admission.
+Eligibility Determination and Subsidy Calculation Methodology: The Monarch School Project provides rental assistance to homeless families on the condition that at least one minor (defined as ages 4 to 19) is attending Monarch School.
+At least one minor (defined as ages 4-19) must be enrolled at Monarch School at the time of initial admission.
 Subsidies are calculated at 28.5% of monthly income amounts and the applicable payment standards.
 A minimum rent of \$25 applies to the program.
 Assets, deductions, expenses, and allowances, including the utility allowance, are not considered for purposes of calculating the subsidy.
 The initial subsidy is determined at program entry and re-determined biennially until the conclusion of program participation.
 SDHC provides initial monetary assistance, such as security deposits, to ensure families successfully lease a unit upon program admission.
 The assistance is in the form of a no-interest loan with low monthly repayments.